Denis-Bern/D2CBTN-for-Brain-Tumor-Classification/README.md

    tf.keras.mixed_precision.set_global_policy(policy)
    ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - TensorFlow team for the deep learning framework
 - Original authors of the pre-trained models
 - Research community for the brain tumor datasets
 - Open-source contributors for various libraries

-## Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Contact the maintainers
-- Check the troubleshooting section

----

-**Note**: This implementation is for research purposes.
-For clinical applications, additional validation and regulatory compliance may be required.